What is ivory ?

 Just from the picture? well you will do in a few minutes

-The easiest way of identifying ivory from bone will be on visual inspection.
-Here is a close up zoomed in image of the two knives above.
+The easiest way of identifying ivory from the bone will be on visual inspection.
+Here is a close up zoomed-in image of the two knives above.
 The first thing you look for is if you look at that photograph you notice one is very clean while the other has black lines and dots, this is the indicator that it is bone.
-Bone will have lots of little black pitting or veining and that is because you you have blood vessels and things running through the bone and they’ll always leave the black marks.
+The bone will have lots of little black pitting or veining and that is because you have blood vessels and things running through the bone and they’ll always leave the black marks.

-With time and practice it becomes very easy to tell ivory from bone most of the time with the naked eye you wont even need to use an eyeglass most of it you can see straight away but with an eyeglass you can zoom in and see the cross hatch.
+With time and practice you will learn the skills needed to identify ivory from bone most of the time with the naked eye you won’t even need to use an eyeglass most of it you can see straight away but with an eyeglass, you can zoom in and see the crosshatch.

-Most plastic will be very smooth flat and clean, however some moulded plastics can present marks from the mould that could be confused with cross hatching,
+Most plastic will be very smooth flat and clean, however, some molded plastics can present marks from the mold that could be confused with cross-hatching,

 What are you going to do if you can not see with your eyes.
 There is a way to test.